 - Exhibit harmful behaviors towards themselves or others; and

 Youth in the custody of the Department of Corrections may also be placed at Woodside.

-The Woodside School is housed within the Woodside Juvenile Rehabilitation Center.
-It’s managed by the Family Services Division of the Vermont Department of Children and Families (DCF) and regulated by the Vermont Agency of Education, in accordance with Federal and State laws.
+The Woodside School was housed within the Woodside Juvenile Rehabilitation Center.
+It was managed by the Family Services Division of the Vermont Department of Children and Families (DCF) and regulated by the Vermont Agency of Education, in accordance with Federal and State laws.

 The Vermont multi-tiered system of supports (MTSS) is a framework that unifies educational opportunities and supports to improve outcomes and ensure equity for all students.

 MTSS focuses on successful outcomes for all students by:

 - Supporting all adults to meet the academic, behavioral, social and emotional needs of students

 - Providing a layered continuum of high-quality, evidence-based instruction, intervention and assessment practices that are matched to students’ strengths and needs

 - Relying on effective and timely use of meaningful data

 - Helping schools and districts organize resources to accelerate the learning of every student